 Showing 1 - 10 of 36 Results

 Published April 2001.
 Revised June 2016.

-Brochure, in question-and-answer format, that provides facts about marijuana for parents and offers tips for talking with their children about the drug and its potential harmful effects.
+Provides important facts about marijuana and offers parents tips for talking with their children about the drug and its potential harmful effects.

 Published April 2007.
 Revised July 2014.

 Provides scientific information about the disease of drug addiction, including the many harmful consequences of drug abuse and the basic approaches that have been developed to prevent and treat the disease.

 A plain-language research summary about marijuana, including how people use it, its effects on the brain and overall health, and treatment options